electron/electron/docs/tutorial/security.md

 Electron uses the same technology as Chromium's [Content Scripts](https://developer.chrome.com/extensions/content_scripts#execution-environment) to enable this behavior.

+Even when you use `nodeIntegration: false` to enforce strong isolation and prevent the use of Node primitives, `contextIsolation` must also be used.

 ### Why?

 Context isolation allows each the scripts on running in the renderer to make